 Quacken Farms – Santa Ynez Valley, California

-A u-pick organic pumpkin patch, tractor rides, pony rides and farm animals.
+U-pick organic pumpkins, tractor rides, pony rides and farm animals.
 They didn’t open for Fall 2013 but hope to be back in 2014.

 Pete’s Pumpkin Patch – Camarillo, California